lando/lando/docs/config/env.md

 ---
-description: Lando sets a bunch of useful environment variables in each service by default, or you can inject your own by configurating your Landofile or using a custom environment file.
+description: Lando sets a bunch of useful environment variables in each service by default, or you can inject your own by configuring your Landofile or using a custom environment file.
 ---

 # Environment